COVID-19 impact could devastate northwestern Ontario's outdoor tourism, business owners say | CBC News

 "People are waiting a little bit," he said.
 "The time appears to be longer than people thought...two months, June, Julyish?
 Maybe by then this thing will have burned out.
 We don't know.
 Nobody knows.
 As we get closer to walleye season, the cluster of cancellations is going to start."

-Alan Cheesman is the owner of Wilderness North in Thunder Bay.
+Alan Cheeseman is the owner of Wilderness North in Thunder Bay.
 His company owns a seaplane base in the city and one near Armstrong, as well as several lodges and outpost camps.

-They too are carefully watching the situation, Cheesman said, but they realize the impact of the closed border is a barrier to customers.
+They too are carefully watching the situation, Cheeseman said, but they realize the impact of the closed border is a barrier to customers.

 "Ninety-five per cent of our customers are American," he said,"and at this point, we are kind of thinking midsummer now, looking at the situation in the south."